SteveJustin1963/tec-Charles-Babbage-Machine/README.md

 Computers also measure their speeds by clock cycles per second, measured in Hertz.
 The Analytical Engine could run at about 7 Hertz, which given its mechanical construction was very fast (“Babbage Analytical Engine…”).

 ### this project
 there are TOO many parts to build a CBM machine so lets ditch it.
-To keep the mechanical clickety-clack, lets build a solenoid relay gate computer. https://github.com/SteveJustin1963/tec-CPU-RELAY
+To keep the mechanical clickety-clack, lets build a solenoid relay gate computer and still use some rotating parts. https://github.com/SteveJustin1963/tec-CPU-RELAY

 ### Ref